Armin Đerlek: Sivasspor

 On 5 August 2019, Đerlek signed a five-year contract with Turkish Süper Lig club Sivasspor.
-After not making any appearances for Sivasspor in the 2022–23 season, Đerlek's contract was terminated by mutual consent on 31 August 2023.
+He made his Süper Lig appearances during the 2019–20 season.
+After not making any appearances for Sivasspor in the 2022–23 season, Đerlek's contract was terminated by mutual consent.

+Loan to Aluminij

+During his time at Sivasspor, Đerlek was loaned to Slovenian PrvaLiga club NK Aluminij, where he made league appearances and scored goals across two seasons.

+Trenčín

+Đerlek subsequently joined Slovak Niké liga club AS Trenčín, where he made league appearances over two seasons.

+Return to Novi Pazar

+In 2025, Đerlek returned to his hometown club Novi Pazar in the Serbian SuperLiga.

+IF Karlstad Fotboll

+On 24 April 2026, Đerlek signed for Swedish Ettan Norra club IF Karlstad Fotboll after his work permit as a non-EU citizen had been processed.
+He had previously trialled with Swedish club Ljungskile SK during the winter break. Đerlek was assigned squad number 28.

 International career

 In 2014, Đerlek was invited into Serbian under-15 national team under coach Marko Mitrović.
 He scored a goal in a debut match for the team against Montenegro on 9 December 2014.
 He also scored against the Netherlands on 11 February 2015. Đerlek continued playing with Serbian under-16 selection between 2015 and 2016, scoring in matches against Poland and Macedonia, and in a match against Montenegro on 10 June 2016, when he scored a hat trick.
 He also scored on his debut match for Serbian under-17 level against Hungary on 8 December 2015.
 He played performed as a captain until summer 2017, helping the team to qualify for the UEFA European Under-17 Championship in 2016 and 2017.
 In December 2017, Perica Ognjenović called Đerlek in Serbian under-18 national team for the tournament in Israel.
-He made his debut for the team as a captain in 1–0 defeat against home team on 11 December same year, and also played against Germany next day.
+He made his debut for the team as a captain in 1–0 defeat against home team on 11 December same year, and also played against Germany next day. Đerlek later represented the Serbia national under-21 football team in UEFA Under-21 Championship qualifying matches.